-- (1) BGSU will always notify the appropriate law enforcement agency or agencies when a report of hazing is received and document that the notification was made. - (2) The University will determine if interim measures are needed to protect the safety and/or well-being of others. - (3) The Hazing Prevention Coordinator, or designee, will launch an immediate investigation into all reports of hazing involving students, student groups, and student organizations.
+- (1) BGSU will always notify the appropriate law enforcement agency or agencies when a report of hazing is received and document that the notification was made. - (2) The University will determine if interim measures are needed to protect the safety and/or well-being of others.
+Imposition of interim measures will be as outlined in the Code of Student Conduct. - (3) The Dean of Students or designee will initiate an investigation into all reports of hazing involving students, student groups, and student organizations in accordance with this Policy and the Code of Student Conduct.
 During the course of the investigation, students, student groups, and student organizations may request to enter information into the record and may recommend specific witnesses to the investigator(s).
 Ultimately, the investigator(s) will determine the relevance of information or witnesses.
 In completing the investigation, the investigator(s) may: - (a) Make contact (if possible) with the individual(s) who submitted the initial information. - (b) Make contact with the individual(s) alleged to have violated this Policy.
-If the conduct involved a student organization or student group, the investigator(s) will contact the presiding student leader and advisor of the entity under investigation.
+If the conduct involved a student organization or student group, the investigator(s) will contact the presiding student leader and advisor of the entity under investigation. - (c) Interview any individuals with relevant information. - (d) Request relevant information from members of the student group or student organization (e.g., text messages, screenshots, pictures, videos).

-- (c) Interview any individuals with relevant information. - (d) Request relevant information from members of the student group or student organization (e.g., text messages, screenshots, pictures, videos). - (e) Require members of the student group or student organization, or a select group of members, to meet with staff and may restrict communication between the student group or student organization members during the interview. - (f) Request students to undergo a physical examination at the Falcon Health Center or by another appropriate medical professional of the University's choosing and at the University's expense as well as to sign a waiver allowing that medical professional to share a summary of the relevant results of the examination (e.g., findings of physical abuse, Blood Alcohol Content, drug usage).
-The summary will be considered an educational record under the Family Educational Rights and Privacy Act. - (4) Students must appear at required conduct meetings.
+(e) Require members of the student group or student organization, or a select group of members, to meet with staff.

+- (f) Restrict communication between the student group or student organization members during the investigation. - (g) Request that students share other information that is deemed relevant. - (4) As outlined in the Code of Student Conduct, students may be required to appear at conduct meetings.
 Students are not compelled to answer questions or provide information.
 If a student fails to participate in the conduct process, the University may proceed to resolve the matter.
 No adverse inference may be drawn against a student who does not participate in the conduct process. - (5) Students participating in an investigation process are expected to do so in an active, cooperative, and truthful manner.
-Falsifying, distorting, intentionally omitting, or misrepresenting information is a violation of the Code of Student Conduct.
-The University will make every effort to complete the initial investigation within a period of thirty (30) days, barring extenuating circumstances.
-If the circumstances require more than thirty (30) days, the University will notify the student group or student organization representative(s) of the delay, including the reason(s) for the delay and the anticipated timeline for completing the investigation. - (I) Corrective Action and Zero Tolerance Sanctions

-(1) Violations of this Policy by students and/or student organizations defined in Sections (C)(3) and (4) will be sanctioned in accordance with the Code of Student Conduct.
+Falsifying, distorting, intentionally omitting, or misrepresenting information may be a violation of the Code of Student Conduct. - (6) The University will make every effort to complete the initial investigation within a period of thirty (30) calendar days, barring extenuating circumstances.
+If the circumstances require more than thirty (30) calendar days, the University will notify the student group or student organization representative(s) of the delay, including the reason(s) for the delay and the anticipated timeline for completing the investigation. - (7) Based on the information gathered during the investigation, a determination will be made by a conduct administrator whether the information presented warrants proceeding with an alleged violation(s) of this Policy or the Code of Student Conduct.
+Such alleged violation(s) will be resolved in accordance with the Code of Student Conduct.